xiebruce/RedisWebManager/README.md

 ## Update Log
+### 2018-12-19 v0.2
+- Add inline preview manner.
+- Add showing ttl of a key.
+- Modified the popup window to bootstrap modal, not simply alert by js.
+- Modified the new preview page, more beautiful now.
+- Showing the array or object colorfully.
+- fix many bugs.

 ### 2018-12-14 v0.1
 - A tool that allows you to search, delete, batch delete redis key, preview value of key, flush current db or flush or db.